HTTP-RPC/Lima/README.md

 - `displayable` - determines whether the view will participate in auto layout (`true` by default)

 Additionally, the `LMSpacer` class can be used to create fixed or flexible space between other views.

+Lima also provides the following view classes to simplify the use of some common UIKit types:

+* `LMScrollView` - extends `UIScrollView` to automatically adapt to content size
+* `LMTableViewCell` - extends `UITableViewCell` to automatically pin content to edges
+* `LMTableViewHeaderFooterView` - extends `UITableViewHeaderFooterView` to automatically pin content to edges
+* `LMCollectionViewCell` - extends `UICollectionViewCell` to automatically pin content to edges

 Finally, Lima adds initializers to common UIKit views and controls to simplify their declaration in a view hieararchy.
 For example, the following code creates an instance of `LMColumnView` containing a `UIImageView` and a `UILabel`: